future-architect/cheetah-grid/packages/docs/api/js/grid_data/FilterDataSource.md

 # FilterDataSource

 Filtering the data to be displayed using `FilterDataSource`.
+Generate a `FilterDataSource` instance by passing `DataSource` as the constructor argument.
+If you want to generate from array, describe as `new cheetahGrid.data.FilterDataSource(cheetahGrid.data.DataSource.ofArray(array))`.

 <code-preview>